manofcolombia/bytesized-metrics/README.md

 Prometheus exporter for bytesized appbox

 # Example
-docker run -d -e API="$apikey" -e INTERVAL="$interval" -p 8888:8888  manofcolombia/bytesized-metrics:latest
+docker run -d -e API="$apikey" -p 8888:8888  manofcolombia/bytesized-metrics:latest

 Generate your api key here: https://bytesized-hosting.com/api_keys

-Interval is in seconds.
+We collect metrics on scrape.
+This is to mean the scrape interval in prometheus config determines how often metrics from the API are polled.

-Recommended interval is 600.
-The appbox api seems to only update between 10-30 minute intervals.
+Recommended 600 seconds for a scrape.
+Seems like the API is only updated every ~30 mins.

 # Screenshots